Home for Global Students

 • Middle 50% ACT Composite: 34-36

-MIT seeks students with a love for math, passion for chemistry/physics, humanities appreciation, resilience, collaboration, creativity, determination, and an outlet for self-care.
+MIT, the most difficult college to get into, seeks students with a love for math, a passion for chemistry/physics, humanities appreciation, resilience, collaboration, creativity, determination, and an outlet for self-care.
 While a STEM powerhouse, MIT cultivates a well-rounded community, viewing the class as a “team”.
 This holistic approach values diverse perspectives for collaborative innovation.
-Its rigorous demands and comprehensive review make it one of the hardest university to get into, implicitly favoring applicants with interests beyond pure academics.
+Its rigorous demands and comprehensive review make it one of the hardest universities to get into, implicitly favouring applicants with interests beyond pure academics.

 Princeton University